NicholasVarin2/DeadlyDwarf/README.md

 - 👋 Hi, I’m @DeadlyDwarf
-- 👀 I’m interested in Larning Python
-- 🌱 I’m currently learning Python in My school
+- 👀 I’m Learning python for a class in school
-- 💞️ I’m looking to collaborate on N/A
-- 📫 How to reach me ...
-N/A

 <!---
 DeadlyDwarf/DeadlyDwarf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.